LarsShaq/GANs/README.md

-# Everything about GANs kept as simple as possible
+# Everything about GANs as simple as possible

 ## Needed basic knowledge
 ### Entropy